Pandora CEO quits, media bigwig Jason Hirschhorn joins board

 Hirschhorn is best known in media circles as the CEO of ReDef Group, a company he founded by expanding his influential media-news curation newsletter, MediaRedef.
 He sold his startup to MTV in 2000 and went on to become MTV's chief digital officer, followed by stints at MySpace and Sling Media.

-On Tuesday, Pandora said Westergren is stepping down from both his role of CEO and director on the board.
-His exit was expected, though it was believed he'd stay on until a replacement was found.
+On Tuesday, Pandora said Westergren is stepping down from both his role of CEO and board member.
+His exit as CEO was expected, though it was believed he'd stay on until a replacement was found.

 The company's financial chief, Naveen Chopra, will become interim CEO as the company seeks a permanent successor.
-Also departing are two longtime executives: Mike Herring, its president and former chief financial officer, and Nick Bartle, its marketing chief.
+Also departing are two longtime executives: Mike Herring, president and former chief financial officer, and Nick Bartle, chief marketing officer.

 Hirschhorn is joining the board to fill a vacant seat.